Common Mental Health Issues

 Because suicidal feelings and thoughts can go hand-in-hand with depression, it’s important to know some of the warning signs of suicide:

 If you or someone you know is experiencing the above signs, it is essential to get help right away.
 For detailed information about accessing help on the Geneseo campus, go to our Emergency Information page.
 You can also get help by calling Life Line, a 24-hour crisis hotline, at 800-310-1160, or by calling 911.
-You may also find it useful to review this suicide risk questionnaire, ACT now to stop a suicide.
+You may also find it useful to review this suicide risk questionnaire, ACT now to stop a suicide and or to download some of the free apps we have identified for suicide prevention.

 If you have concerns about depressive symptoms you are experiencing, particularly suicidal ideation, please do not hesitate to call Counseling Services at 585-245-5716 and schedule an appointment to speak with one of our counselors.
 For further online resources about depression (including Bipolar or Manic Depression) and suicide, go to our Links Page or check out our Self Help Library for books about depression.
 Or, if you would like to participate in a free, anonymous online screening program for depression or other mood disorders, go here.